 Sungura Study

-Phase 3b, multi-center, open-label, single arm clinical trial over 96 weeks to assess the efficacy and safety of switching to dolutegravir and lamivudine (DTG/3TC) single tablet regimen from bictegravir, emtricitabine and tenofovir alafenamide (B/F/TAF) in 197 participants ≥60 years.
+Phase 3b, multi-center, open-label, single arm clinical trial over 96 weeks to assess the efficacy and safety of switching to dolutegravir and lamivudine (DTG/3TC) single tablet regimen from bictegravir, emtricitabine and tenofovir alafenamide (B/F/TAF) in 197 adults aged 60 years and older living with HIV in Kenya.

 Primary Endpoint